el-tocino/piewall/Readme.md

 # What

 PiWall is a tool that splits video from a single controller across any number of raspberry pi devices.
+This repo is just support tools for an install of pi wall.
+See url's below for more.

 # How

-Use the Piwall instructions (below) to get piwall tools and libs installed on a master image for the pi's.
+Use the Piwall instructions (linked below) to get piwall tools and libs installed on a master image for the pi's.
 After master is created and tested, clone to other microSD's and adjust networking as needed.

 # Configuration